Practical information

 Letter of Acceptance

-The Letter of Acceptance is sent out late May 2023 at the latest for Autumn semester 2023.
-For Spring 2024, the Letter of Acceptance is sent out early December 2023 at the latest.
+The Letter of Acceptance is sent out late May at the latest for Autumn semesters.
+For Spring semesters, the Letter of Acceptance is sent out early December at the latest.
 The document is usually sent out within two weeks after you have submitted your application if you are a student of a university outside of EU.